Engaging STEM Activities, Math resources, and Escape Rooms will help fill up your month of March!

 I know many of you think it is January or May.
 But I think it’s March.

-For my school system, March is the month of Spring Break, which is typically the third week of March.
+March often brings Spring Break, which is typically the third week of March.
 Those first two weeks last forever.
 Then you have a week-long break.

 Then you come back to school and it’s still March.
 If this is true for you, too, let me see if I can help you with a few engaging activities to weather this windy month!

 I have some STEM Challenges, a math resource, and two Escape Rooms to share!

 The STEM Challenges all have a “wind” theme – for the month of March.
 But, one of the challenges has a sports theme because of March Madness (for basketball).
 One Escape Room is sports-related and the other will take care of St. Patrick’s Day for you.
 The Math resource is about Pi Day.
 Take a look!

 This STEM Challenge is one of our favorites; I know I always say that.
 I guess we just love anything STEM.
 Wind Cars has an unusual premise.

 Using basic materials (cardboard tubes) students make a rolling car that must be powered by the wind.
 They must make their wheels round and they must factor in the sailing ability of the car!

 TIP: The wheels do matter!
 They have to be the right size and fairly round.